eneumann1219/my-research-project/getstarted.md

 bigimg: /img/mito-1014x487.jpg
 ---

+Abstract: This research project looks at the mtATP-6 gene in humans and compares them to other species to understand the evolution of this gene overtime.
+In humans, mutations in this gene are responsible for Leigh’s Syndrome and NARP and can be further understood by looking at the molecular evolution of the gene.
+With mitochondrial DNA data from multiple species in GenBank, we can discover the high levels of similarity of the mtATP-6 gene among species and observe the relatedness through a multiple sequence alignment and phylogenetic tree to see the limited evolution over time.

 Introduction:

 -Our original interest was in mutations within the mtATP-6 gene and how these mutations lead to various disease states such as Leigh’s syndrome and NARP syndrome